 Director, Horsham Regional Art Gallery

 After beginning his training at Geelong Gallery in 1998, Adam Harding was Assistant Curator at Warrnambool Art Gallery.
 In 2007 he moved to Horsham Regional Art Gallery (HRAG) as Curator, and was appointed Director in 2009.
 He has continued Horsham’s commitment to community engagement while reinterpreting the Gallery’s collection to focus on their three main areas of collecting; artworks and images of Horsham and the Wimmera, the Mack Jost Collection of Australian Art, and it’s nationally significant collection of Australian photography.
 Harding has been focusing on investigating modes of exhibition development and presentation that places the Gallery and the Wimmera as a site of production and collaboration.
 This is happening through partnerships with the Australian Centre of Contemporary Art, which saw contemporary artists work with community organisations such as the Natimuk Brass Band and the Natimuk Bowls Club, and the Lake Macquarie City Art Gallery and their project Life in your hands: the art of solastalgia, which saw works created within each touring venue’s community coming together for a national tour.
-Adam is currently working toward the redevelopment of HRAG which will return to its renovated home in December 2015.
+Adam is currently working toward the redevelopment of HRAG.

 Penny Teale has worked in museum and gallery positions since 1994 and has over ten years of experience working in commercial galleries.
-Teale commenced her employment at McClelland Gallery in 2003 as the inaugural McClelland Sculpture Survey co-ordinator.
+Teale is Curator at Bunjil Place.
+Prior to this appointment she worked at McClelland Gallery starting in 2003 as the inaugural McClelland Sculpture Survey co-ordinator.
 From 2004 onwards she has managed the McClelland Gallery permanent collection and has curated over 30 exhibitions including artist surveys of Lisa Roet, Louise Weaver, Augustine Dall’Ava, Geoffrey Bartlett and project exhibitions with Andrew Browne, Janet Laurence and Alex Seton.
 Teale has also curated the contemporary exhibitions, Double Vision which explored Realism in contemporary art, FX in Contemporary Photography considering the cinematic narrative in contemporary photography and co-curated with Robert Lindsay Spirit in the Land, an exhibition that explored the genre of landscape painting in Australian art.
 She is a graduate from Deakin University and the University of Southern Queensland.

 Executive Director of Open House Melbourne